KaveeshaW/Environmental-Sustainability/README.md

 # Environmental-Sustainability
 A document that was created during ThinkChicago's Idea Week that focuses on a environmental sustainability in Chicago.

-I was in 1 of 5 teams chosen out of 20 to pitch our solution to judges.
+One of 20 total teams chosen to pitch our solution to the judge

 Links to surveys at the end of the document.